OmarAK-Git/cti-apt-emulator/readme.md

 - The program will exit after creating the folder
 - Add your PDF reports into that folder
 - Run the script again

-The generated APT emulation report will be saved in the same directory
+- The generated APT emulation report will be saved in the same directory

----

-## Configuration
+### Configuration

 - Add your preferred LLM API key to a .env file
 - Choose your model in the get_llm() function
 - Change the target APT via the THREAT_ACTOR variable

 ---

-### Notes
+### Notes:
 - Processing PDFs can be token intensive

-Recommended:
 - Use a lighter model for extraction
 - Use a stronger model for analysis